longitachi/ZLPhotoBrowser/README.md

     Makes the drawn curves smoother when editing images.
   Fix:
     Fix a bug that may fail to save videos stored on iCloud.
-● 4.4.3.1, 4.4.3.2 - 4.4.3 Patch
-  Fix:
-    Delete some time-consuming codes to improve the image loading speed of the thumbnail interface.
-    Disable TextView when user ends editing.
 ...
 ```